-- Jackfish - 1/8 of community never eats jackfish - Average of 10 whole jackfish per household annually - Tend to catch more when net fishing - Those who fish or enjoy jackfish might eat 2-3 whole freshly caught jackfish in the spring and fall - Very little net fishing is done in the winter months so those who fish or enjoy jackfish might eat freshly caught jackfish one or twice in the winter season - In general, 1 large jackfish could feed a whole family throughout a week 4 large jackfish could feed a family of 6 for a whole month - Fresh jackfish is scaled, deboned and fried with seasoning - Some people prefer to keep the skin on and believe it helps keep the freshness and flavour of the flesh - Some will freeze jackfish after scaling, deboning and cutting into portions - Portions can vary in size, some portions being as large as a rump roast - Frozen jackfish will be thawed and fried, served with mashed potatoes, baked beans, raw onions and sometimes corn - Depending on the person, an adult could eat from 1/2 to 1 whole jackfish in one sitting - 10 to 15 large jackfish cleaned = 40 pounds of flesh - But in general, very few jackfish get frozen
+- o 1/8 of community never eats jackfish. - o Average of 10 whole jackfish per household annually. - o Tend to catch more when net fishing. - o Those who fish or enjoy jackfish might eat 2-3 whole freshly caught jackfish in the spring and fall. - Very little net fishing is done in the winter months so those who fish or enjoy jackfish might eat freshly caught jackfish one or twice in the winter season. - o In general, 1 large jackfish could feed a whole family throughout a week 4 large jackfish could feed a family of 6 for a whole month. - o Fresh jackfish is scaled, deboned, and fried with seasoning. - o Some people prefer to keep the skin on and believe it helps keep the freshness and flavour of the flesh. - o Some will freeze jackfish after scaling, deboning, and cutting into portions. - o Portions can vary in size, some portions being as large as a rump roast. - o Frozen jackfish will be thawed and fried, served with mashed potatoes, baked beans, raw onions and sometimes corn. - o Depending on the person, an adult could eat from 1/2 to 1 whole jackfish in one sitting. - o 10 to 15 large jackfish cleaned = 40 pounds of flesh. - o But in general, very few jackfish get frozen.